AlexanderThaller/hstdb/README.md

 ## Installation

 Currently you need nightly to build histdb-rs.
-We are using the strip functinality to decrease the binary size automatically.
+We are using the strip functionality to decrease the binary size automatically.

 ```
 cargo +nightly install --path .